 Mr. Fader has performed in Asia, Europe, and throughout the United States.
-Concerto performances include the Villa-Lobos Guitar Concerto with the Orpheus Chamber Orchestra, Rodrigo’s “Concierto de Aranjuez” with the New Jersey Symphony, David Del Puerto’s new concerto, “Zephyr”, with the New Paths in Music Ensemble, and the Vivaldi D Major Concerto, with the Manchester Music Festival.
+Concerto performances include the Villa-Lobos Guitar Concerto with the Orpheus Chamber Orchestra, Rodrigo’s “Concierto de Aranjuez” with the New Jersey and Omaha Symphonies, David Del Puerto’s new concerto, “Zephyr”, with the New Paths in Music Ensemble, and the Vivaldi D Major Concerto, with the Manchester Music Festival.

 Other recent recording projects include new releases by the Talea Ensemble, the music of David Glaser, and the debut recording of the Anderson-Fader Guitar Duo.
 Mr. Fader is active in commercial film as well, recording the classical guitar parts for the film, “Everything Is Illuminated,” directed by Liev Schreiber.